Poland’s Robert Lewandowski robbed of the Ballon d’Or, yet again

 This is indeed the second year running that Robert Lewandowski is denied the prestigious award.

-The Polish player was already the heavy favourite to win the Ballon d’Or last year, after receiving FIFA’s 2020 Best Men’s Player Award ahead of Christiano Ronaldo and Lionel Messi and named UEFA Player of the Year 2020, and being named Player of the Year at the Globe Soccer Awards last December.
+The Polish player was already the heavy favourite to win the Ballon d’Or last year, after receiving FIFA’s 2020 Best Men’s Player Award ahead of Christiano Ronaldo and Lionel Messi and being named UEFA Player of the Year 2020 and Player of the Year at the Globe Soccer Awards.
 But the magazine France Football, who awards the Ballon d’Or, decided to cancel the event due to the COVID-19 outbreak.

 Widely considered one of the best players in the world today, Guinness record-holder Robert Lewandowski came to play in Germany over ten years ago, starting off at Borussia Dortmund before joining Bayern Munich in 2014.
 He’s won the Bundesliga title no less than eight times (twice with Dortmund, six times with Munich) since starting off in Germany’s top football league.